loutr/archsys-shell/README.md

 ## Answers to the subject

-1. Functions parameters are returned by the parser in the form of an array.
+1. Function parameters are returned by the parser in the form of an array.
 Besides, the command is usually not provided using its full path, but instead works with a PATH variable like in other shells.
 The most appropriate command is thus `execvp` (v: array-shaped parameter list;
     p: path use, in our case imported from the shell that called ours).